Maria Sandel: Life

 Maria Sandel was born on 30 April 1870 in Stockholm, Sweden to a unmarried mother.
-Her mother, Maria Charlotta Killander, was a seamtress, and her father, Carl Gustaf Sandell, was a domestic worker.
+Her mother, Maria Charlotta Killander, was a seamtress, and her father, Carl Gustaf Sandell, a domestic worker.
 Born into poverty, she grew up in Kungsholmen and was compelled to quit school at the age of 12.
-Aged 17, she traveled to the US to work as a house maid, to overcome her family's financial stress.
+Aged 17, she traveled to the US to work as a housemaid, to overcome her family's financial stress.
 During her four-year stay in the US, she learnt English, German, and French, enabling her to read literary works written in these languages.
-At the age of 25, Sandel had become deaf like her mother, and both of them ran a dairy shop which was later forced to shut down.
+At the age of 25, Sandel had become deaf like her mother, and together they ran a dairy shop which was later forced to shut down.
 From 1908, she began to live on her own at a small residence in Mariebergsgata.

-Sandel began her writing career by publishing articles in the journal Nordstjernan.
+Sandel began her writing career by publishing articles in the journal Nordstjernan (The North Star).
 Soon she also began contributing to other newspapers such as, Social-Demokraten.
 In 1904 she became the founding editor of Morgonbris together with Anna Sterky.
 She joined Stockholms Allmänna Kvinnoklubb (Public Women's Club) as a member, and began writing short stories and poems on workers' movement.
 In 1908, she released first book Vid svältgränsen, an anthology of short stories that had been previously published in several journals.
 She followed it up with her second novel Familjen Vinge.
 En bok om verkstadsgossar och fabriksflickor the following year.
 It was published through Fackföreningarnas tryckeriaktiebolag.
 Bonnier AB publishing house released a new edition of the book a few years later, making Sandel one of the first working-class authors to get published by a major publishing house.